TURKISH JOURNAL OF GERIATRICS

 Turkish Journal of Geriatrics is on official publication of Turkish Geriatrics Society and is published four times a year.
 Official language of the journal

-aspects of Geriatrics, Aging and Gerontology and related fields.
+Geriatrics, Aging, Gerontology and related fields.

-Manuscripts should be submitted online at
+Manuscripts and the necessary documents should be submitted online at:

 Authors are advised to keep a copy of their papers for reference.
-It is the responsibility of all authors to agree on the content of their paper before
+It is the responsibility of all authors to agree on the content of their

 Preparation of Manuscript